SakoDroid/telego/README.md

  ```
  You can use **`configs.DefaultUpdateConfigs()`** to create default update configs.
 Otherwise you can create your own custom update configs.

- After you have created BotConfigs you can create the bot by passing the `BotConfigs` struct you've created to **NewBot** method located in **telebot** package.
+ After you have created BotConfigs you can create the bot by passing the `BotConfigs` struct you've created to **NewBot** method located in **telego** package.
 After bot is created call **Run()** method and your bot will start working and will receive updates from the api server:
  ```
  import (
-	bt "github.com/SakoDroid/telebot"
+	bt "github.com/SakoDroid/telego"
-	cfg "github.com/SakoDroid/telebot/configs"
+	cfg "github.com/SakoDroid/telego/configs"
-	objs "github.com/SakoDroid/telebot/objects"
+	objs "github.com/SakoDroid/telego/objects"
  )

  func main(){